elizabethharasymiw/darker-dungeon/README.md

 - Download Java JDK
 - Download this repository
 - Run this command from the root dir: ``` make run ```

-## Programming Challenge Rules
-- Written in Java
-- Text only game in the command line